nonchris/discord-fury/README.md

 * Create custom voice channels with linked text channels on demand.
 * Add breakout rooms for discord

-## Commands channels and breakout rooms:
+## Commands channels and breakout rooms
+Default prefix is `f!`
+The bot also listens for mentions, so `@[bot] help` is also a valid command.
+Note that the default prefix can be changed on a guild since `v2.0.1`

 | Command | Description | Alternative |
 | ------ |   ------ | ------- |
 | `f!help [optional: module name]` | Shows the help message with all modules / for entered module | `f!h` |